KyloIO/kylo-docs/installation/Postgres_Hive_Metadata_Configuration.rst

 Kylo Services Configuration
 ===========================

-For Kylo to connect to a Postgres databases for the hive metadata you need to change the following section of the kylo-services application.properties file.
+For Kylo to connect to a Postgres databases for the Hive metadata you need to change the following section of the kylo-services application.properties file.